nerves-project/erlinit/README.md

 this, make sure that your embedded Erlang/OTP application can support this.
 When dealing with hardware, it is quite easy to run into situations requiring elevated privileges.

+## Clocks

+If you're running on a system without a real-time clock, the clock will report that it's 1970.
+Even if you have a real-time clock, a failure of the battery could still cause it to show a date in the 1980s or 1990s. `erlinit` isn't smart enough to fix this, but it can set a lower bound for the clock based on its build timestamp.
+Specify the `--update-clock` option to enable this.
+Additionally, this lower bound is set very early on in the boot process so nothing besides `erlinit` should see a decade's old time.

+This option has the following caveats:

+1. Some projects have chosen to use the date to check whether NTP has synchronized the clock yet.
+If you are a person who did this, please consider a more direct route of checking NTP's synchronization status.
+2. Look into what `fake-hwclock` does if you need something better.
+3. If using this to guarantee a minimum timestamp so that SSL certificates work, be sure that the SSL certificates don't expire before the next firmware update.
+   (Not that you don't have to do that anyway, but just a friendly reminder)